mnagy94/jexer/README.md

 obviously expected behavior did not happen or when a specification was ambiguous.
 This section describes such issues.

-  - TTerminalWindow will hang on input from the remote if the TApplication is exited before the TTerminalWindow's process has closed on its own.
-This is due to a Java limitation/interaction between blocking reads (which is necessary to get UTF8 translation correct) and file streams.

   - See jexer.tterminal.ECMA48 for more specifics of terminal emulation limitations.